shitwolfymakes/Escape/README.md

 # Escape
 Escape! is the team project for CS 3443.001, made by the Boolean Boyz.
-Due to the limitations of JavaFX, this will be rebuilt in Unity, beginning sometime during the summer.
+Due to the limitations of JavaFX, this will be rebuilt in Godot eventually

 Instructions for playing Escape!:
 1. Download and unzip